 Statue of Queen Nofret

 Queen Nofret by Winifred Brunton (1880-1959).

-Two of her statues were found at Tanis and these are now in the Egyptian Museum in Cairo.
-The small pyramid in her husband’s Kahun pyramid complex was probably built for her.
+Two identical statues of Nofret were unearthed at Tanis and are now housed in the Egyptian Museum in Cairo.
+It is believed that these statues were relocated to Tanis after the end of the New Kingdom, over a thousand years after their creation.
+A small pyramid in her husband’s Kahun pyramid complex is thought to have been constructed for her.

+Statue of Queen Nofret